 Clermont Arts and Recreation Center Programs

 The City of Clermont offers a variety of programs for our youth at the Clermont Arts and Recreation Center, 3700 S. U.S. Highway 27.
-Youth 17 and under may register for programs at the Arts & Recreation Center by completing the form found here.
-Completed forms can be emailed to email@example.com.
+Youth 17 and under may register by completing the form here and emailing it to firstname.lastname@example.org.
 For more information, call 352-394-3500.
-Download a PDF version of the programs info here.
+Download a PDF version of the below listing here.

 Junior Park Rangers